Decoldest/Decoldest/README.md

 - 🌱 I’m currently learning **TypeScript and FramerMotion**

-- 👨‍💻 All of my projects are available at [https://ryanjameswong.netlify.app/](https://ryanjameswong.netlify.app/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://ryanjameswong.netlify.app/)

 - 📫 How to reach me **ryanjameswong@outlook.com**

-- 📄 Know about my experiences [https://ryanjameswongresume.tiiny.site/](https://ryanjameswongresume.tiiny.site/)
+- 📄 Know about my experiences by viewing [my resume](https://ryanjameswongresume.tiiny.site/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">